ZormamaX/colorpicker/README.md

 # colorpicker
-Color picker script for X desktops
+Very simple color picker script for X desktops that copies a selected color to the clipboard.

 ## Usage
 - Run the script `colorpicker.sh` , click on a color and it will be copied to your clipboard